Reviewing & Improving

 All Councils in Scotland are subject to a range of inspections carried out by external organisations.
 These inspections check that our service delivery meets national standards, provide value for money, and satisfies service user requirements.
 Inspections carried out by external organisation can be viewed below.

-The purpose of the Audit Committee is to provide independent assurance of the adequacy of the risk management framework and the associated control environment and the independent scrutiny of the Council's financial and non-financial performance to the extent that it affects the Council’s exposure to risk and weakens the control environment and to oversee the financial reporting process.
+The purpose of the Audit Committee is to provide independent assurance of the adequacy of the risk management framework and the associated control environment, independent scrutiny of the Council’s financial and non- financial performance to the extent that it affects the Council’s exposure to risk and weakens the control environment and to oversee the financial reporting process.

 Local Government Benchmarking Framework

 The Local Government Benchmark Framework (LGBF) is a set of performance indicators developed for Scottish Councils to compare performance.
 This is to encourage sharing and learning between Councils to support continuous improvement.
 Family Groups bring together similar councils and provide a forum for considering issues that affect performance in different locations and the transfer of good practice between Councils.
 Stirling Council is an active participant in the Family Groups.